moseslee88/BlackJackProject/README.md

-#Week 3 - BlackJack Project
+#nWeek 3 - BlackJack Project
-##This is Moses Lee's weekend project for week 3.
+## This is my weekend project for week 3.
+### Moses Lee, Skill Distillery student

 *focus on OO Class Structure
 I am going to start off with a UML.